shashankkatte/golang-playground/02_go_cards/README.md

 - [ ] Writing useful tests
 - [ ] Asserting elements in a Slice
 - [ ] Testing file IO

+## Common data types in Go

+### Array

+It is a fixed length array, very basic datastructure it cant shrink or grow.
+Every element should be an identical type

+### Slice

+This is like an array but can grow and shrink.
+Evevry element should be an identical type.